Albert0i/RU204/om-orm.md

 **Cons**
 1. Still under development;
-2. Libraries for Python, Java, Javascript and C# only;
+2. Libraries for Python, .NET, Node.js, and Java only;
 3. Less features than [mongoose](https://mongoosejs.com/);